rudott/create.js-kunstmaan-integration/README.md

     http://......./en/

+PS,
-PS, I disabled app_dev.php security for now, befor using this project on a live server enable the security again.
+- The app_dev.php security is disabled for now, before using this project on a live server enable the security again.
+- The SCSS files are removed from SiteBundle and only the css file is put in the css folder (so no Grunt needed)

 Todo
 ---
-- Using CKEditor in Create.js from Kunstmaan
+- Using CKEditor in Create.js from Kunstmaan?
+Or pull request @ Kunstmaan for updating the version to 4.1
-- Using Kunstmaan media bundle
 - Documentation for adding RDF-mapping